dyjng0/cryptopals/README.md

 # Cryptopals

-This repository contains solutions to the [Cryptopals Crypto Challenges](https://www.cryptopals.com/), written in C++.
+This repository contains solutions to the [Cryptopals Crypto Challenges](https://www.cryptopals.com/) written in C++.
+I used this project to learn the C++ language and to practice lower level programming.

 # Build and Requirements